proboscis/pinjected/docs_md/02_design.md

 providers() is a function to create a Design with providers.
 A providers are meant to be invoked lazily when the value is needed.

-A provider is one of the following types: [a callable, an Injected, an InjectedProxy].
+A provider is one of the following types: [a callable, an Injected, an IProxy].
 ## a callable:
 A callable can be used as a provider.
 When a callable is set as a provider, its argument names are used as the key for resolving dependencies.